Directors’ Duties: The UK Perspective

 In 2014 the United Kingdom introduced deferred prosecution agreements (DPAs) as a new mechanism for resolving corporate criminal investigations where there is evidence of criminal conduct.
 DPAs have added to the focus on corporate governance.
 Factors that influence whether to offer a company a DPA resolution include whether the company has an effective compliance programme, the composition and conduct of the management team, and the extent to which corporate structures or processes have been changed to mitigate identified risks.
 A company’s prevention procedures are therefore relevant to corporate outcomes even where they fall short of the legislative standard required to establish a substantive defence.
 A company’s commitment to compliance will also be taken into account in calculating the level of fines or other penalties.

-The issue of how companies manage themselves and identify and mitigate their risks has therefore become central in financial crime investigations.
+The issue of how companies manage themselves and identify and mitigate risks has therefore become central in financial crime investigations.
 Indeed, an investigations process forms part of a company’s prevention procedures and companies should take care to ensure that investigations are sufficiently independent and appropriately robust.
 Where there are allegations of misconduct that may entail significant reputational or commercial risk, the board (or a board subcommittee) is likely to provide oversight of particular investigations, in addition to providing oversight of a company’s overall compliance obligations.
-Directors can also be compelled to give evidence as witnesses in government investigations to explain (among other issues) their company’s approach to compliance.
+Directors can also be compelled to give evidence as witnesses in government investigations to explain (among other issues) their company’s approach to compliance.2

 In significant investigations, and subject to managing conflicts of interest, the board is likely to be involved in making strategically important decisions such as whether to self-report suspected misconduct and how to resolve findings of misconduct in a major investigation.